mariushobbhahn/mariushobbhahn.github.io/_posts/2022-04-10-nuclear_energy.md

 Secondly, nuclear power is a **stable baseload**, i.e. it is independent of wind, sun and other circumstances.
 It takes about [12 hours to ramp up](https://www.eia.gov/todayinenergy/detail.php?id=45956#:~:text=Almost%20all%20nuclear%20power%20plants,day%20to%20reach%20full%20load.) a nuclear power plant and it requires high uptime to be economically feasible.
 This might make it unfit to counterbalance the rapidly changing energy production of renewables (details in later section).

 Thirdly, nuclear power gives you **energy independence**.
 This became very clear during Russia’s invasion of Ukraine.
 France, for example, had much fewer problems cutting ties with Russia than e.g. Germany.
 While countries might still have to import Uranium, the global supplies are distributed more evenly than with fossil fuels, thereby decreasing geopolitical relevance.
-Uranium can be found nearly everywhere.
+Uranium can be found <a href='https://www.wise-uranium.org/umaps.html'>nearly everywhere</a>.

 <figure>
   <img src="/img/nuclear/energy_mix_france.png"/>